 Jefferson County has a new comprehensive plan.
 After more than two years of work, the Planning Commission voted on February 25, 2025 to accept the final round of amendments to the plan that the County Commission had previously approved in January.
 With the Planning Commission vote, the new document, titled “2045 Comprehensive Plan” replaces the previous “Envision Jefferson 2035” plan document as the guide to the future growth in Jefferson County.

 Most of the County Commission’s amendments (click image to vew large image of letter) were to make grammatical corrections or minor technical changes.
-The County Commission amendments also included a switch to use the term “Future Land Use Map” in place of the Planning Commission’s preference for the term “Future Land Use Guide” (amendment #5).
+The letter from the County Commission also confirmed the use of the term “Future Land Use Guide” (item 5) to refer to the graphic incorporated into the comprehensive plan document that illustrates the land use category of each parcel in the county.

 The County Commission also deleted Objective 1.4 from the final plan.
 Both commissions had received numerous comments from residents expressing concern that the language of this objective — “Research and review prospective additional land uses in all zoning districts.” — was a potential back door that would undermine the zoning ordinance and support the expansion of different land uses in any zone without any defined standards or criteria.